KawashimaLab/PyZebraScope_public/README.md

 - h5py (https://www.h5py.org/)
 - CuPy (https://cupy.dev/, need to match its version with CUDA toolkit)

+Note that nVidia GPU board, CUDA toolkit and CuPy are only necessary for speeding up the computation time for the autofocusing feature.
+We still have CPU-based codes in auto_focusing.py

 As of December 2023, we confirmed its functionality in Windows10 (x64) with below Python packages

 - conda 23.11.0